Bathroom Safety – Not Worth the Risk

 Falls, and injuries that can result, are a threat to your safety and independence.
 The fear of falling can also limit social activities, engagement, and interactions, which can result in social isolation, depression, and physical decline.

-Urinary incontinence has been associated with an increased risk of falling, so it is important to consider ways to reduce your risk of falling.
+Urinary incontinence has been shown to increase the risk of falling, so it is important to consider ways to reduce your risk of slips and falls.

 The best place to start?
 Your bathroom!